Cyclura nubila: Taxonomy

 This species was first introduced to scientific literature by British zoologist Edward Griffith in his rather rewritten translation of George Cuvier's Le Règne Animal, in 1831.
 In this work the lizard is illustrated with the title Lacerta nebulosa, the clouded lizard, and summarily and dismissively described under that name in the text as a smallish lizard.
 In an addendum to the 1831 volume titled Synopsis, John Edward Gray provides a Linnaean list of the species mentioned.
 Here Gray identifies the lizard as Iguana (Cyclura) nubila or "Clouded Guana" and includes a brief species description.
 Cyclura was seen as a subgenus by Gray at the time.
 In Cuvier's actual Le Règne Animal (from the second edition onwards) he describes an Iguana cychlura, but Griffith doesn't mention this at all in his 'translation', and Gray dismisses the taxon as unclear in his Synopsis.
 The word nubila is Latin for "cloudy".
 The origin of the single small specimen upon which the species was based was found in the natural history cabinet of the British Museum, was unknown-as the name nubila is based this specimen, it is thus the holotype for this taxon.

-The French herpetologists Auguste Henri André Duméril and Gabriel Bibron state in 1837 that where some authors might believe that there were nine or ten species of Cyclura, as far as they could tell there were only three (of which two are now classified in Ctenosaura).
+The French herpetologists Auguste Duméril and Gabriel Bibron state in 1837 that where some authors might believe that there were nine or ten species of Cyclura, as far as they could tell there were only three (of which two are now classified in Ctenosaura).
 They classify all the Cyclura of the Turks and Caicos Islands (C. carinata was believed to occur in the Carolinas at the time), the Bahamas, and Cuba as the species C. harlani.
 The two species from Hispaniola, rhinoceros iguanas and C. ricordii, were each afforded their own genus.
 They state Gray's C. nubila is not clearly distinct from Richard Harlan's C. carinata, of which the specimen they could not examine, but that it is clearly a juvenile considering its size -rejecting both names in favour of their own.
 The taxon name C. harlani had first been introduced by Jean-Théodore Cocteau in Ramón de la Sagra's exhaustive description of Cuba, Histoire physique, politique et naturelle de l'ile de Cuba, apparently as a nomen nudum, but was fully described by Duméril and Bibron in this work.

 In 1845 Gray had fully adopted the genus Cyclura and described a second and third species in the genus besides C. nubila, C. macleayii, from a specimen collected in Cuba in the intervening years, and C. collei from Jamaica.
 He furthermore considered C. carinata and C. harlani to be synonyms of his own C. nubila in this 1845 work, despite C. carinata being the first Cyclura described in 1825 when Harlan first circumscribed the genus Cyclura, and thus having priority over C. nubila.